semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 ![png](/blog/assets/post_cont_image/output_121_0.png)

-The first argument in the joint plot is the birthrate placed on the X axis and the second is the literacy, we'll give to the plot a height of 8 and a green color.
+The first argument in the joint plot is the birthrate placed on the X axis and the second is the literacy, we'll give to the plot a height of 8 and a green colour.

 There is an argument called kind that determines the type of plots that are being intersected together (The small line at the top and the other one on the right of the main plot), here we have used "kde" which stand for kernel density estimates.
 The other type are "scatter", "reg", "resid" and "hex".